-The New Jim Crow examines the growth of the prison population, focusing mainly on the incarceration of poor black men, primarily from the inner city.
+The New Jim Crow examines the growth of the prison population, focusing mainly on the incarceration of poor African American men, primarily from the inner city.
 Alexander argues that rulings by the U.S. Supreme Court have expanded police powers to stop and frisk, allowing them to conduct pretense stops of whomever they wish, based on a modicum of suspicion.
-She suggests that this has led to aggressive policing in poor neighborhoods, targeting poor black men and women and paying less attention to white offenders who constitute the majority of drug users and traffickers.
+She suggests that this has led to aggressive policing in poor neighborhoods, targeting poor African American men and women and paying less attention to white offenders who constitute the majority of drug users and traffickers.

-The result has been that blacks and Latinos account for seventy-five percent of all those imprisoned for drug offenses despite the fact that drug use among whites exists at a rate equal to or greater than that of blacks and Latinos (Travis 2002).
-Multiple data sources establish the greater prevalence of drug use among white youth despite the impression by the general public that drug crime is a crime of poor ghetto blacks and Hispanics.
+The result has been that African Americans and Latinos account for seventy-five percent of all those imprisoned for drug offenses despite the fact that drug use among whites exists at a rate greater than that of African Americans and Latinos (Travis 2002).
+Multiple data sources establish the greater prevalence of drug use among white youth despite the impression by the general public that drug crime is a crime of poor ghetto African Americans and Hispanics.

 Clear argues along the same lines citing a body of research that suggests weak casual relationships between crime rates and incarceration rates.
 The rate of incarceration has climbed for decades despite a decline in the rate of crime.
 While some theorists may argue that severe sentencing and long terms of incarceration have deterrent effects, the opposite in the case.
 In fact, Clear argues that mass incarceration increases the recidivism rate.
 While incarcerating a few people in a community may have a deterrent effect, incarcerating significant numbers weakens the community, not only because it empties communities of their members but because it weakens the respect for the criminal justice system and its agents in the community.